 Multicultural Health-Related Work Experience (three points).
 The multicultural health-related work experience is to be documented and must consist of a minimum of 64 hours of paid or volunteer work in a health-related setting comprised of two or more cultural groups.
-The minimum 64-hour requirement is to be met prior to application to the clinical major.
+The minimum 64-hour requirement is to be met prior to application to the Clinical Nursing program.